FlagAI-Open/FlagAI/README.md

 This session explains how the base NLP classes work, how you can load pre-trained models to tag your text, how you can embed your text with different word or document embeddings, and how you can train your own language models, sequence labeling models, and text classification models.
 Let us know if anything is unclear.
+See more in `FlagAI/examples`.